-The Security Target [6] specifies two modes of operation: a "normal" mode where labeled security features are not configured as required in the Security Target and a "Labeled Security Mode" where labeled security is configured as described in the Security Target.
-In

-"Labeled Security Mode" additional security functionality is active, which is marked with "Labeled Security Mode" in this document.
+The Security Target [6] specifies two modes of operation: a "normal" mode where labeled security features are not configured as required and a "Labeled Security Mode" where labeled security is configured as described.
+In "Labeled Security Mode" additional security functionality is active, which is marked with "Labeled Security Mode" in this document.
 Note that when functions of labeled security are configured differently than specified in the Security Target, the security functionality defined for the "normal" mode still works but additional restrictions may be imposed due to the way the functions for labeled security are configured.